-Reactions of the people who looked on were wonderful.
 There was a bus full of African women that was stopped at the lights.
 They heard our drums and saw our signs.
 Their faces lit up with smiles.
 Many waved.
 Some started dancing.
 A couple of people, stuck in traffic, clapped from their cars.
 Tourists on the busy footpath moved to the side and grinned as they let us pass.

 We walked for harmony and inclusion under the glorious Sydney sunshine.